kylophone/sun-baby/README.md

 you shine in the sky like the star who grabs jupiter // sun baby, shine on me.

-and, pink light it is white light as far as i'm concerned // the difference is a little bit, the colors they can stir // i hold you in my arms, and you burn me // i throw you in the air, and i set you free //
+and pink light it is white light as far as i'm concerned // the difference is a little bit, the colors they can stir // i hold you in my arms, and you burn me // i throw you in the air, and i set you free //